 The year 2016 has been quite a ride!
 Our hope, if you’ve been following along, has been to live in Italy for a minimum of one year.
 Just to make sure we like it before committing to anything permanent.
-November 2, 2015 we went to the Italian Consulate providing all our official papers and paying our fee as we were approved for dual citizenship with Italy.
-Here it is over a year later, and we are still patiently (well, not quite patiently) waiting to hear from the LA Consulate office that we can come pick up our Italian passports.
+November 2, 2015, we went to the Italian Consulate providing all our official papers and paying our fee as we were approved for dual citizenship with Italy.
+Here it is over a year later, and we are still patiently (well, not quite patiently) waiting to hear from the LA Consulate office that we can come to pick up our Italian passports.

 Our plan is still to live in Italy but we have to use our US passports for 90-day trips at a time.
 So here we are in December and we are planning our next trip (for 90-days) back to Italy in February/March time frame.
 This back and forth is really taking a toll on our budget… please get our passports processed – PLEASE!

 Wait no longer…..
 2016 in review:

 January: Waited for news regarding our passports.
 None came.

 February: Gary and I love to cook so we took a pasta cooking class and really had a great time.

 March: No more news from the Italian Consulate.